k2view-academy/K2View-Academy/articles/TDM/tdm_overview/02_tdm_glossary.md

 <h4>Environment</h4>
 </td>
 <td valign="top" width="600pxl">
-<p>A logical definition of a source or target environment.
-For example, Production, UAT1, UAT2, etc. An environment can contain multiple systems and multiple data sources.
-The list of source and target environments available for TDM must be defined in the TDM GUI and in <a href="/articles/25_environments/02_create_new_environment.md">Fabric</a>.</p>
+<p>An Environment is a logical definition of either a source or a target environment, e.g., Production, UAT1, UAT2, etc. An environment can contain multiple systems and data sources.
+The list of source and target environments available for TDM must be defined both in the TDM GUI and in <a href="/articles/25_environments/02_create_new_environment.md">Fabric</a>.</p>
 </td>
 </tr>
 <tr>